Reggie Walton: Hatfill v. John Ashcroft et al.

 The reporters in jeopardy now are expected to defy Hatfill's subpoenas and any court order to name their sources. ... one critical issue will be whether Judge Walton imposes fines on the news organizations involved. ...
 A First Amendment battle could possibly be avoided: The government and Dr. Hatfill's lawyers asked Walton to name a mediator to explore a possible settlement of the case. ...
 No one has been charged in the anthrax attacks, which killed at least five people.

 Guantanamo captives' habeas petitions

 On August 21, 2009, Reuters reported that Walton issued a ruling about "hearsay evidence" that applied to all the Guantanamo detainees' habeas petitions before him.

-Much of the evidence the Department of Justice (DOJ) presented in the habeas petitions was hearsay evidence.
+Much of the evidence the Department of Justice presented in the habeas petitions was hearsay evidence.